ahmadk953/ahmadk953/README.md

 - 🤝 I’m looking for help with [Tasko](https://github.com/ahmadk953/tasko)

-- 👨‍💻 All of my projects are available at [https://github.com/ahmadk953](https://github.com/ahmadk953)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/ahmadk953)

 - 💬 Ask me about **Typescript, JavaScript, Python, and other things!**